 Life’s a journey, as the cliché goes.
-Some of us remain on the same pathway our entire lives, while others reach a fork in the road and change course.
+Some of us remain on the same pathway our entire lives, while others reach a fork or tow in the road and change course.
 That was me.

-The first fork I encountered led me down a trail from regular conservatism (Baptist) to ultra-conservatism (a legalistic, Vineyard-like denomination).
+The first fork I encountered as an evangelical Christian led me down a trail from regular conservatism (Baptist) to ultra-conservatism (a legalistic, Vineyard-like denomination).
 In other words, from stoic to charismatic, with much stricter rules.
-After a couple of bewildering years in this church I extricated myself and returned sober to mainstream Christianity; only to realize that what I’d experienced in the cult was just evangelicalism on steroids.
+After a couple of bewildering years in this church I extricated myself and returned sober to mainstream Christianity; only to realize that what I’d experienced in that cult was merely evangelicalism on steroids.
 The problematic base doctrines were still the same: no women in leadership, male headship (the husband has the final say), “eternal conscious torment hell” for the unsaved, and the exclusion of LGBT Christians.

-A couple of years of church-hopping followed and my husband and I unwittingly landed in a conservative denomination that allows (and affirms!) the ordaining of women as pastors.
-Scandalous. 😉 This was a second fork in the road for me, challenging and changing my beliefs regarding gender roles, and we’ve been attending this church for more than a decade now.
-It is home.
-Suffice it to say, you might call me a left-leaning conservative, or simply a moderate.
-Labels don’t leave much room for nuance, however, and I hesitate to use them.
+A couple more years of church-hopping followed and my husband and I unwittingly landed in a conservative denomination that allows (and affirms!) the ordaining of women as pastors.
+Scandalous, I know. 😉 This was a second fork in the road for me, challenging and changing my beliefs regarding gender roles; and we’ve been attending this church for more than a decade now.
+Labels don’t leave much room for nuance, but you might call me a left-leaning conservative, progressive, or simply, a moderate.

-But all that aside, what I want to talk about specifically here is something I’ve observed through these experiences:
+So with that background aside, what I want to talk about here specifically is something I’ve observed again and again throughout these experiences:

 Having journeyed this far throughout Christendom (dissecting/comparing the gamut of Calvinism, Molinism, Arminianism, Open Theism, Annihilation, and Universalism along the way), I’ve now had ample time to experience many levels of dogma from opposing angles.
 And what I’ve found is that both camps (left-wing, right-wing, and everything between) are saturated with pride, arrogance, and self-righteousness.
 Now, that’s not to say the majority are this way, only that these are the loudest voices.
 There are innumerable kind-hearted, humble people throughout, in every single denomination, and on each end of the pole; they just don’t get much attention or recognition.